bsc-pm/nanos6/README.md

 Finally, taskfors that do not define any chunksize leverage a chunksize value computed as their total number of iterations divided by the number of collaborators per taskfor group.

-## Using Device tasks

-For information about using device tasks, refer to the [devices](docs/devices/Devices.md) documentation.

 ## Benchmarking, tracing, debugging and other options

 There are several Nanos6 variants, each one focusing on different aspects of parallel executions: performance, debugging, instrumentation, etc.